 - Define homeostasis and apply feedback loops to predict and understand the control of physiological systems in the face of a variable and changing environment.
 (PLO1; Assessments 1,3,4)

 - Understand physiology at the molecular, cellular, and system levels in order to explain their combined role in integrative physiology.
 (PLO1,2; Assessments 1-4)

 - Describe the physiology of the nervous system, muscles, and the cardiovascular system to identify and explain pathophysiological states.
-(PLO2; Assessments 1-4)3.
-Describe the physiology of the nervous system, muscles, and the cardiovascular system to identify and explain pathophysiological states.
 (PLO2; Assessments 1-4)